dynaroars/dig/README.md

 ### Other programs
-The directory `../tests/nla/` contains many programs having such nonlinear invariants.
+The directory `../tests/nla/` contains many programs having nonlinear invariants.

 ### Additional Info
 To run doctests, use `sage -t`